IGfun2code/IGfun2code.github.io/_pages/about.md

 > Initialized PID control with forward and inverse kinematics on a 3 Degree of Freedom robot arm.

-I love connecting with new people, give me a shout @ishangupta1106@gmail.com or here on LinkedIn.
+I love connecting with new people, give me a shout at ishangupta1106@gmail.com or on [https://www.linkedin.com/in/ishang06/](https://www.linkedin.com/in/ishang06/).

 ## Resume